 Universal Express allows you to skip the lines at most Universal Studios Florida and Universal's Islands of Adventure attractions and access priority seating at shows.
 (It is a separate purchase to include Universal's Volcano Bay.)

-How Universal Express Pass Works
+How Express Pass Works at Universal Orlando

 When you approach a ride with Universal Express, show your pass to the attendant.
 Some rides (mainly those with short, outdoor queues), such as Flight of the Hippogriff, will scan the pass right then and there as you arrive at the ride entrance.

 For popular rides with more elaborate and longer queues, a team member will check the pass and let you enter the Express queue.
 Then, closer to the ride loading area (this distance varies by ride), a second team member will scan your pass, so hold on to your pass and keep it ready.
 Some Universal Express queues will eventually merge with a ride's standby queue, such as Hollywood Rip Ride Rockit.
-On the flip side, other Express pass queues are entirely separated from a ride's standby queue, such as Skull Island: Reign of Kong.
+On the flip side, other Express queues are entirely separated from a ride's standby queue, such as Skull Island: Reign of Kong.

 Know that the Universal Express pass is not a group pass.
 Everyone in your party will need their own Universal Express pass.
 Also, the passes are non-transferrable.
 If you're staying at a Universal hotel that offers the free Express pass benefit, your hotel room key will act as the pass.
 Each person will have a personalized hotel key.